Sauciu1/BO-Coli/ReadMe.md

 docker run -p 8989:8989 bo_coli:v9
 ```

-The link to the applet for your browser is then gonna be.
+The link to the applet for your browser is then gonna be:
 ``` bash
 http://localhost:8989/
 ```